Educational Leadership Team

 Wang Yan serves as the Chinese Director at Beijing City International School (BCIS), and has been in this role since June 2016.
 Her previous roles at YueCheng Education since August 2010 include Executive Director at the YueCheng Educational Innovation Center (YEIC), and Executive Dean at the YueCheng Education Research Institute (YERI).

 Before she Joined YERI and BCIS, Wang Yan worked at Western Academy of Beijing (WAB) as School Affairs Director for 11 years, worked at China Office, World Bank as Administrative Officer for 7 years, worked at Ministry of Education, P.R.
 China as Senior Officer for 2 years.

 Wang Yan received two master degrees (Med and MA), one in Educational Administration and the other one in Higher Education from Teachers College Columbia University.
 Before she studied in NYC USA, she studied at Guangxi Normal University locating at Guilin Guangxi.

 Wang Yan is an active advocator for creatively and authentically implementing the Chinese national curriculum in an internationalized way.
 She promotes Differentiation (Personalized Learning), Professional Learning Community (PLC), Cognitive Coaching and other advanced educational theories and practices through conducting PD workshops for national as well as international educators here in China.
 She is an expert in school accreditation.

-- Lucila Zornosa-Sanchez - Early Childhood Center Deputy Principal, PYP Coordinator
+- Lucila Zornosa-Sanchez - Early Childhood Center Deputy Principal

-- Yooah Nguyen - Elementary School Deputy Principal, PYP Coordinator
+- Yooah Nguyen - Elementary School Deputy Principal

 - Donald Caldwell - Secondary School Deputy Principal